 Though the water adds a nice visual appeal throughout much of the course, it was actually a hole with no water that I liked best.
 Something about the 18th hole just caught my eye when I stood on the tee box.
 The tee shot of this par-4 is downhill and then the approach is uphill to the elevated green.
 It is not your prototypical Coachella Valley finishing hole with a grand water hazard and waterfall feature (see the Jones Course for that).
 It is just a nice and demanding finisher that is very well-framed visually.

-We didn’t quite catch the course in peak season, and I can only imagine how gorgeous this place looks when the grass is deep green, lush and perfectly manicured from edge to edge.
-I hope I have a chance to play it in the winter someday because I really liked the layout and the overall presentation throughout the course.
+We didn’t quite catch the course in peak season, and I can only imagine how gorgeous this place looks when the grass is deep green, lush and perfectly manicured from edge to edge during the winter months.
+I hope I have a chance to play it in season someday because I really liked the layout and the overall presentation throughout the course.

 Some pictures from Rancho La Quinta Country Club (Pate Course) (6/3/17):